-- As Christmas draws nearer, go out into your community to look at the lights.
+As Christmas draws nearer, go out into your community to look at the lights.
 You can do this on a night close to Christmas.
 Everyone gets ready for bed (PJs on, teeth brushed), then the whole family piles into the car for your family’s Annual Christmas Lights, Pajama Caper Drive.
 Take blankets along to it cozy.
 Only the adults know the exact time this will happen!
-Choose your favorite house—everyone in the family gets a vote—and bring that family homemade cookies to thank them for “brightening” your holiday season.
+Choose your favorite house—everyone in the family gets a vote for their very favorite.
+Find a way to thank that family for “brightening” your holiday season.

 When no one is looking, Santa’s elves string Christmas lights in the kids’ rooms.
 No matter how many times you do this, it will still be the best surprise.